 Their conservation is grounded in the ethical use, sensitive maintenance, and nurturing protection of the valuable natural resources at Old Town in Tennessee and the Farm at Sinking Creek in Virginia — the water, the land, the wildlife, the trees, the grasslands, and the air.

 Both Tracy and Bill are proudly engaged with The Nature Conservancy (TNC).
-Tracy serves on the Tennessee state board of TNC and Bill serves as Vice-Chairman of the TNC Global Board.
+Tracy serves on the Tennessee state board of TNC and Bill serves as Chairman of the TNC Global Board of Directors.

 Old Town in Tennessee

 Old Town is 41 acres of pasture and woods.
 The same conservation practices as described above are followed at Old Town.
 We engage in rotational grazing for our livestock, moving among our ten pastures.
 We have fenced our waterways and established riparian buffers along Brown’s Creek which flows through the property as well as the Harpeth River which forms our eastern border.
 We have made small purchases of adjacent land to ward off potential development.

 We work hand in hand with the Harpeth Conservancy, which for more than 18 years has monitored, restored and protected the State Scenic Harpeth River and its tributaries.
 The Conservancy engages in land development decisions, promotes smart growth and agricultural management practices, designs stream restoration plans, assesses sewer and drinking water challenges, conducts river studies, ensures pollution threats are removed, promotes recreation and public education, and serves as a catalyst for effective statewide conservation policies.
 We believe, as does the Conservancy, that with a community effort, we can restore and maintain a healthy and biologically important river in the heart of one of the fastest growing regions of the U.S.